collingsandrew/milestone-one-project/README.md

 1. To be able to view the site on a variety of device sizes.
 2. To promote the cattery and attract new customers.
-3. To provide new and returning customers information about the cattery/breed/care.
+3. To provide new and returning customers information about the cattery, breed, and care.
 4. To provide users with a means to contact the cattery.

 #### First Time Visitor Goals